Google Auth Module

 Google authentication settings

-On— Accounts in the Space organization will be created automatically for unregistered users who log in Google authentication module.
+On — Accounts in the Space organization will be created automatically for unregistered users who log in using Google authentication module.

 When enabled, only the users with email addresses from the domain(s) you specified will be able to log in.